jmc265/jeeb-uk/src/content/DigitalGarden/Posts/posts/2001-09-22-first-site.md

 title:  "My first web site in 2001"
 permalink: first-site/
 layout: post
 tags:
-  - posts
   - projects
+  - web site
+  - design
+  - Microsoft Frontpage
+  - Macromedia Dreamweaver
 ---

 Back in 2001, when I was 11 years old, my dad bought a website domain for me to use.

+---

 According to the [Wayback Machine](https://archive.org/web/) this site lasted from Sep 2001 to Jan 2004 and it looks exactly as you might expect an 11 year old to design a site at the turn of the millennium.

 The `index.html` features the most rare of HTML artefacts these days: the horizontal scrolling marquee.
 ![homepage](../assets/first-site/home.png)